-At the Scottish Court Service we are committed to providing high-quality services.
-If you would like to make a complaint or you are dissatisfied with our services, please tell us.
-The complaints procedure shows how to make a complaint, about our service standards and what you can expect from us.
+There are new standards of service for victims and witnesses involved in court cases.
+The SCTS is committed to providing high-quality services and are holders of the CSE award - Customer Service Excellence.
+If our service falls below these standards or you would like to make a complaint, please tell us.
+Our complaints procedure shows how to make a complaint and what you can expect from us.
 You can download a PDF copy of the complaints procedure here.

 Corporate Plan news article

 Applications from individuals who are not a judicial office holder or a practising advocate or solicitor, are being invited to fill a vacancy for a non-Executive member of the SCTS Board, which will arise in January 2016.
 More information is available here

 To find your closest sheriff court enter the name of your nearest town/city